-Interpersonal skills are known to be the qualities and behaviors that a person use to interact with others properly.
+Interpersonal skills are the qualities and behaviors that a person uses to interact with others properly.
 In businesses, interpersonal skills refer to the employee’s ability to work well with others while performing their job.
 This range from communication and listening to attitude and deportment.
 If you have strong interpersonal skills, it means that there’s a higher chance for you to be accepted in many positions in an organization.

-If you think your interpersonal skills are not strong enough and you want to improve it so you can advance on your career, then we’re here to help you.
-Today, we are going to give you the ways on how you can improve your interpersonal skills.
+If you think your interpersonal skills are not strong enough and you want to improve them so you can advance in your career, then we’re here to help you.
+Today, we are going to give you ways on how you can improve your interpersonal skills.

 1. During Conversations, Practice Active Listening Skills

 Whenever you have a conversation at work, you need to be mindful of what the other person is talking about.
 You can try to repeat what they say in your own words to make sure that you understand.
 When you show people that you are listening actively, you will be able to foster a better working relationship as well.

 2. Make Your Coworkers Know When You Appreciate Them